ciso/ios-dataprotection/README.md

 in the background.
 The protection class uses asymmetric elliptic curve cryptography to achieve this.
 Additionally, with the usual per-file key, Data Protection generates a unique public-private key pair.
-Then a so- called shared secret is created using the file’s key and the public key of the particular protection class.
+Then a so- called shared secret is created using the file's key and the public key of the particular protection class.
 The user’s passcode and device identifier protect the private key of the class.
 In fact, the per-file key and a unique hash of the aforementioned shared secret is stored in the file’s metadata along with the public key.
 Both, the corresponding private key and the